laravel/docs/eloquent-relationships.md

 <a name="many-to-many-polymorphic-table-structure"></a>
 #### Table Structure

-Many-to-many polymorphic relations are slightly more complicated than `morphOne` and `morphMany` relationships.
-For example, a blog `Post` and `Video` model could share a polymorphic relation to a `Tag` model.
-Using a many-to-many polymorphic relation in this situation would allow your application to have a single list of unique tags that are shared across blog posts and videos.
+Many-to-many polymorphic relations are slightly more complicated than "morph one" and "morph many" relationships.
+For example, a `Post` model and `Video` model could share a polymorphic relation to a `Tag` model.
+Using a many-to-many polymorphic relation in this situation would allow your application to have a single table of unique tags that may be associated with posts or videos.
 First, let's examine the table structure required to build this relationship:

     posts
         id - integer